Mucinex Sinus-Max Night Time Congestion & Cough Side Effects

 12. Eguia L, Materson BJ "Acetaminophen-related acute renal failure without fulminant liver failure."
 Pharmacotherapy 17 (1997): 363-70

-Not all side effects for Mucinex Sinus-Max Night Time Congestion & Cough may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mucinex Sinus-Max Night Time Congestion & Cough may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Mucinex Sinus-Max Night Time Congestion & Cough (acetaminophen / diphenhydramine / phenylephrine)